ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

   * `stakeAmount` is the amount of nAVAX this validator staked.
 Omitted if `subnetID` is not the Primary Network.
   * `nodeID` is the validator’s node ID.
   * `weight` is the validator’s weight when sampling validators.
 Omitted if `subnetID` is the Primary Network.
   * `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+Omitted if `subnetID` is not the Primary Network.
-  * `potentialReward` is the potential reward earned from staking
+  * `potentialReward` is the potential reward earned from staking.
+Omitted if `subnetID` is not the Primary Network.
   * `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
+Omitted if `subnetID` is not the Primary Network.
   * `uptime` is the % of time the queried node has reported the peer as online.
+Omitted if `subnetID` is not the Primary Network.
-  * `connected` is if the node is connected to the network
+  * `connected` is if the node is connected and tracks the subnet.
-  * `delegators` is the list of delegators to this validator:
+  * `delegators` is the list of delegators to this validator.
+Omitted if `subnetID` is not the Primary Network.
     * `txID` is the delegator transaction.
     * `startTime` is the Unix time when the delegator started.
     * `endTime` is the Unix time when the delegator stops.
     * `stakeAmount` is the amount of nAVAX this delegator staked.
-Omitted if `subnetID` is not the Primary Network.
     * `nodeID` is the validating node’s node ID.
     * `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
     * `potentialReward` is the potential reward earned from staking
-* `delegators`: (**deprecated as of v1.0.1.
-See note at top of method documentation.**)

 #### **Example Call**